Home Features Explore Munros Munro Map Reviews Get the App

 How difficult is Càrn Aosda to climb?

 Càrn Aosda is rated Easy (difficulty 1/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.

 Start your journey